inveniosoftware/docs-invenio-rdm/docs/operate/customize/requests.md

 - **Purpose**: Prevents overwhelming requests with too many reviewers
 - **Considerations**: Balance between comprehensive review and manageable workflow

-### Group Reviewers
+### Group reviewers

 Enable the assignment of user groups as reviewers, allowing entire teams or committees to be assigned to review requests collectively.
+If you allow groups to be defined in your instance, i.e.

 ```python
 # Enable assignment of groups as reviewers (requires invenio-users-resources)
 USERS_RESOURCES_GROUPS_ENABLED = True
 ```

-- **Requirements**: Requires the `invenio-users-resources` module to be installed and configured
+then you will be able to use them as request reviewers.

 - **Use cases**:
-  - Institutional Review Boards (IRBs)
+  - Institutional Review Boards
   - Editorial committees
   - Subject matter expert panels
   - Department review teams